-- 17.1.1 The County will prioritize the protection of groundwater and ensure development does not exceed carrying capacity by: - a) Supporting appropriate monitoring programs; - Mitigating the potential adverse impacts of development on groundwater recharge areas: - c) Adhering to provincial ground water testing requirements, as part of the development approval process; and - d) Encouraging and facilitating the capping of abandoned water wells to protect against ground water leakage and cross contamination. - 17.1.2 The County shall continue to work with adjacent municipalities and external agencies to create strategies and planning tools for watershed management, with particular emphasis on water quality and quantity. - 17.1.3 The County shall continue to collaborate with adjacent municipalities to support the establishment of baseline conditions for infrastructure needs and environmental assets which assist in the planning and assessment of future growth and development.
+- 17.1.1 The County will prioritize the protection of groundwater and ensure development does not exceed carrying capacity by: - a) Supporting appropriate monitoring programs; - b) Mitigating the potential adverse impacts of development on groundwater recharge areas; - c) Adhering to provincial ground water testing requirements, as part of the development approval process; and - d) Encouraging and facilitating the capping of abandoned water wells to protect against ground water leakage and cross contamination. - 17.1.2 The County shall continue to work with adjacent municipalities and external agencies to create strategies and planning tools for watershed management. - 17.1.3 The County shall continue to collaborate with adjacent municipalities to support the establishment of baseline conditions for infrastructure needs and environmental assets which assist in the planning and assessment of future growth and development.